-Earnings per share (EPS) is calculated by dividing the net profit or loss for the period attributable to equity shareholders of the Amal Ltd by the weighted average number of equity shares outstanding during the period.
-Earnings considered in ascertaining the EPS is the net profit for the period and any attributable tax thereto for the period.
+Earnings per share (EPS) is calculated by dividing the net profit or loss for the period attributable to equity shareholders of Amal Ltd by the weighted average number of equity shares outstanding during the period.

 For the purpose of calculating diluted EPS, the net profit for the period attributable to equity shareholders of Amal Ltd and the weighted average number of equity shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.